da4089/py-xdrlib/README.md

 library.
 The removal of _xdrlib_ was justified on the basis that it is rarely used other than for NFS at the time of writing in 2019.

-The last version of Python to support _xdrlib_ will be 3.12, and the module will not be part of the standard library in 3.13.
+The last version of Python to support _xdrlib_ was 3.12; the module is no longer part of the standard library in 3.13 and later.

+## Supported Python Versions

+This library supports the CPython versions supported by the Python Software Foundation, plus an additional year.

+Currently, that means that Python 3.8, moved to _end-of-life_ by the PSF on 2024-10-07, will be supported by `py-xdrlib` until 2025-10-07.

 ## Roadmap

 * Tests
-  * GitHub CI integration?
+  * GitHub CI integration
   * Based off current test code from 3.11
   * See if `flit` supports a test step
   * coverage?